Installing atomizer in Bing Carburetor

 Timing gear numbers

 For the correct set, check the number marked in the crankcase.
-The number is found near the upper engine mount, see following examples: In some cases, when the engine has had a long service life, it may accept a slightly larger gear set.
-F.i. a -2 marked crankcase could be fitted with a -1 gear set.
+The number is found near the upper engine mount, see following examples: In some cases, when the engine has had a long service life, it may need a different gear set number to get the required 0.02 mm clearance.
 However, this can only be determined through an accurate measurement.
 The 30° gear set can be used to replace the 20° gear set on all 1950 to 1963 models.
 This requires following additional parts: › part nr.
-11410052156 – oilpump gear 30° Only for crankshaft with 17
+11410052156 – oilpump gear 30° Only for crankshaft with 17 mm taper: › part nr.
+11310016400 – 1.5

 Read more »